KikiDow/User-centric-project/README.md

 Code Institute Full Stack Developer course.
 It is the milestone project for the User Centric Frontend Development stream.
 The application attempts to follow the project brief and requirements.
 It presents a sample online presence for a 1960's style rock band.
-It showcases the band's history, upcoming events/gigs, songs, video and a contact form.
+It showcases the band's history, upcoming events/gigs, photos, songs, video and a contact form.